 Prices skyrocketed a couple of weeks after I picked up my third copy, with a single raw Pichu selling on Yahoo!
-Japan Auctions for ¥267,000 (~$2,492), the highest a Pichu card has sold for publicly.
+Japan Auctions for ¥267,000 (~$2,492), which was then the highest a Pichu card had ever sold for publicly.
 What do we know about this obscure and - until recently - under the radar release?

 Table of Contents

 I first learned about these cards from a thread posted back in May 2017 on Elite Fourum by member unlimited_spaghetti titled Japanese Unlimited E Series 1 Cards (Base Expansion Pack).
 In the the couple of months after that post was made it started to become clear that with the exception of both Charizard and Pichu, all of the cards appeared to match those usually found as 1st Edition in Japan’s Pokémon-e Starter Deck.

 In this tweet was a scan of a section of a 2002 CoroCoro Comic page which featured a stock image of an unlimited Pokémon-e Starter Deck Typhlosion alongside a pecuilar Pokémon-e Starter Deck with red text and a Great Ball instead of a Poké Ball:

 After a bit of research (and thanks to Japanese website zoidsland which has a load of CoroCoro Comic scans), I managed to pinpoint that this was from the April 2002 issue.
 Readers were given a template featuring Pikachu, the Pichu Brothers and Wynaut and were tasked with colouring and extending the template and sending their design in to win one of 4 possible prizes: